 - Place the pieces of beef or goat meat, pieces of ponmo, and stockfish in a pot.

 - Add as little water as possible, add the onion (diced) and the stock cubes then cover and cook till tender.

 - Add the deboned dry fish and/or smoked fish when almost done.

-- Pour the extracted palm fruit concentrate in a another pot, set the pot on the stove and start cooking on high heat.
+- Pour the extracted palm fruit concentrate into another pot, set the pot on the stove, and start cooking on high heat.

-- Leave to boil till you notice some red oil at the top of the palm fruit extract.
+- Leave to boil till you notice come red oil at the top of the palm fruit extract.

 - If you think that it is watery, cook till the extract has thickened to a medium consistency.

 - Add the cooked meat and fish with the meat stock, crayfish, and pepper, the precooked periwinkles, the atama leaves, and salt to taste.

 - Stir gently and leave to simmer for 5 minutes.